kl1mmm/kl1mmm/README.md

 - 👀 I’m interested in web programming in its other forms.
 - 🌱 I’m currently learning in Saint-Petersburg State University of Aerospace Instrumentation (SUAI).
 - 💞️ I’m always open to learning, advice and cooperation.
-- 📫 If you want to contact me, you can write to me on Instagram - @klimmm.
+- 📫 If you want to contact me, you can write to me on Telegram - @kl1mmm.